-A substantial portion of Travis’s practice involves advising clients on fraud and abuse issues, including those that relate to the federal anti-kickback statute and physician self-referral prohibition commonly known as the Stark law.
-His experience includes guiding healthcare providers through complex compliance issues, assisting with the structuring of transactions, conducting due diligence analysis for transactions, managing internal compliance reviews and investigations, and making voluntary disclosures to government entities.
+A substantial portion of Travis’s practice involves advising clients on fraud and abuse issues, including those that relate to the federal anti-kickback statute and physician self-referral prohibition commonly known as the Stark Law.
+His experience includes guiding healthcare providers through thorny compliance issues, obtaining advisory opinions, assisting with the structuring of transactions, conducting due diligence analysis for transactions, managing internal compliance reviews and investigations, and making voluntary disclosures to government entities.

-Travis graduated cum laude from Davidson College, where he was elected to Phi Beta Kappa.
-He received his law degree, magna cum laude, from Georgia State University College of Law.
+Travis graduated (cum laude) from Davidson College, where he was elected to Phi Beta Kappa.
+He received his law degree (magna cum laude) from Georgia State University College of Law.
 Travis also holds a master’s degree in public health from Harvard University, where his work focused on health law and policy.
-While in law school, Travis served as an extern to Justice P. Harris Hines of the Supreme Court of Georgia.